 10.2.
 Create a Standard Mark

 By clicking the + button in the Marks section, you can create a Standard Mark.
-A Standard Mark is a Grid Mark, Cut Mark, Bearer Bar, or Station Numbering Mark using predefined shapes.
+A Standard Mark is a Mark using predefined shapes.

 Click the + button and choose the type of Mark you want to create.